SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 8. Holy Virgin Cathedral

-This Russian Orthodox Church is a beauty.
-The outside features gold covered domes with richly colored murals.
+This Russian Orthodox Church is a beauty in the SF Richmond District.
+The outside features gold-covered domes with richly colored murals.

 9. University of San Francisco

-This small, but gorgeous campus is another fun visit in the Richmond District in San Francisco.
-This private university (not to be confused with the larger public institute, the University of California at San Francisco or UCSF) sits on a hill with views all around.
+This private university (not to be confused with the larger public institute, the University of California at San Francisco, or UCSF) sits on a hill with views all around.

 It's a Jesuit school with around 6,000.
-One of the highlights on this 55-acre campus is St. Ignatius Church.
+One of the highlights of this 55-acre campus is St. Ignatius Church.

 10. Lands End

-If you love the outdoors, you will love this cliff side hiking trail.
-Set high above the water, this trail is about a mile and a half from the Eagles Point trailhead to the Sutro Baths ruins.
+If you love the outdoors, you will love this cliffside hiking trail.
+Set high above the water, this trail is about 1.5 miles long from the Eagles Point trailhead to the Sutro Baths ruins.

 The trail has some great heart-pumping ups and downs.
-You can also stop at several attractions along the trail including the labyrinth, several war memorials, and Mile Rock Beach.
+You can also stop at several attractions along the way, including the labyrinth, several war memorials, and Mile Rock Beach.

 >> More about visiting Lands End